gerph/riscos64-status/Status.md

 [^crash]: Current crashes when run.
 [^messagetrans]: Missing dictionary calls.
 [^bootcmds]: BootCommands works, but its implementation isn't sane for the `AppSize` command at all - it manipulates the RMA, not the application slot size.
+[^drawfile]: Built but doesn't work as the structures are not the right sizes in memory.
+Also doesn't have any colour mapping or IFC support.

 ### ROM resources